standardhealth/cimpl-doc/docs/cimpl6ToolingReference.md

 Between the import stage and the export stage, there is a filtering stage (see  [CIMPL Tooling Overview](#cimpl-tooling-overview)).
 Filtering is useful when [specification directory](#suggested-directory-structure) contains namespaces that or entries that are outside the scope of the current IG, and should not be included in the IG.
 Filtering removes unwanted namespaces and entries to limit the scope of the exports, and subsequently, the IG.

+**NOTE:** The `filterStrategy` parameter is being deprecated.
+Filtering functionality is being migrated to the [Content Profile file](#content-profile-file).
+It is recommended to upgrade to SHR-CLI 6.6 or higher, and do not implement the `filterStrategy`.

 The contents of the `filterStrategy` object are as follows:

 |Parameter |Type |Description |